docker/buildx/docs/guides/debugging.md

   disconnect	disconnect a client from a buildx server.
-Specific session ID can be specified an arg exec		execute a process in the interactive container exit		exits monitor help		shows this message kill		kill buildx server list		list buildx sessions ps		list processes invoked by "exec".
-Use "attach" to attach IO to that process reload	reloads the context and build it rollback	re-runs the interactive container with initial rootfs contents
+Specific session ID can be specified an arg exec		execute a process in the interactive container exit		exits monitor help		shows this message.
+Optionally pass a command name as an argument to print the detailed usage. kill		kill buildx server list		list buildx sessions ps		list processes invoked by "exec".
+Use "attach" to attach IO to that process reload	reloads the context and build it rollback	re-runs the interactive container with the step's rootfs contents
 ```

 ## Build controllers